Surya-Kumar-03/EventsSathyabama-FrontendDeploy/README.md

-- This repository serves the purpose of Front-End Deployment for User Testing.
+- This repository serves the purpose of Front-End Deployment to conduct User Testing.
 - Click here to view the [parent repository](https://github.com/Surya-Kumar-03/Event-Management) of Events@Sathyabama.